9What Will It Cost?

 All properties with a mortgage are required to carry Hazard Insurance.
 Coverage for a full year is required to be pre paid.
 The buyer chooses their own carrier and agent and once the property sale closes the escrow agent pays for the policy from the buyers closing funds.

-If you do not put 20% down on your loan you will be required to have mortgage insurance and pro-rata pay your annual taxes and hazard insurance in your house payment.
+If you do not put 20% down on your loan you may be required to have mortgage insurance and pro-rata pay your annual taxes and hazard insurance in your house payment.
 The lender will establish what is called an impound account where these pre payments are held in safekeeping and paid out as the tax and hazard bills come due.
 On average the lender will require 6 months of future taxes and 3 months of hazard insurance payments to set up the account at the close of the purchase or refinance.

 Once your lender funds your loan you start to pay interest on your loan.
 At closing the lender will charge you interest to the end of the month.

 Many of these costs vary based on the purchase price of your house and /or the loan amount.
-Now with the basic understanding that the closing funds have two components…the actual costs of transacting the loan and the funds that are necessary to establish an impound account (called prepaids) your understanding of the Good Faith Estimate will be easy to follow!
+Now with the basic understanding that the closing funds have two components…the actual costs of transacting the loan and the funds that are necessary to establish an impound account (called prepaids) your understanding of the Loan Estimate will be easy to follow!